lliehu/reactive-i18n-test-react/README.md

-# Reactive I18n test with React and react-i18next
+# Reactive localization test with React and react-i18next

-This is just an application for testing reactive internationalization, related to my Master's Thesis.
+This is just an application for testing reactive localization, related to my Master's Thesis.

 ## Project setup